Paratebueno

 Paratebueno is a municipality and town of Colombia in the department of Cundinamarca.
+It is 90 km (56 mi) outside the capital city of Bogotá.

+Population

+There were 8,043 residents as of the 2018 census, updated November 2019.

+Earthquake

+On June 8, 2025, Paratebueno was the epicenter of a 6.4 magnitude earthquake.
+Hundreds of homes, as well as multiple schools and churches, were damaged in the Santa Cecilia area of Paratebueno and in the nearby town of Medina.

 Climate

 Paratebueno has a tropical monsoon climate (Köppen Am) with heavy to very heavy rainfall in all months except January.